Vandise/z80/README.md

 - Mistakes

 ## Getting Started
-Currently are not any dependencies other then a C++ compiler.
+Currently there are no dependencies other then a C++ compiler.

 To compile: